xg01/tmux-nvim-integration-for-elixir/README.md

 An attempt at emulating the human computer-interface of Lisp and Emacs/Slime with Elixir and Neovim/Tmux.

 ## Features
-- Profiles for starting iex
+- Scripts for starting iex, similar to [npm scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts)
 - Hot reloading of modules in buffer